betsol/ng-intl-tel-input/readme.md

 Run:

-- `npm i && bower install` to initialize the project
+- `npm i` to initialize the project
 - `gulp build` to re-build the dist files
 - `gulp test` or `karma start` to test the code
+- `gulp start` to run demo server and watches
+- `gulp demo:deploy` to deploy the demo on GitHub Pages

 Do not add dist files to the PR itself.
 We will re-compile the module manually each time before releasing.